Compass Business Park: An Industrial Warehousing & Distribution Development

 With the Will County application still in limbo and the lawsuit between Elwood and NorthPoint ongoing, NorthPoint again approached the village of Manhattan.
 This time, the Village, despite public outcry against the project, has decided to work with NorthPoint.
 Stay tuned to our Facebook page and our website as this is still developing.
 No hearing date or other information is available at this time.

 stay tuned… the fight is not over

 The Just Say No To NorthPoint grassroots effort continues to grow with more people joining in opposition to this project.
 We will do our best to update this website as frequently as we can.
 Keep an eye on our public Facebook page and our website for updates and events.
-We also have a yard sign campaign going — be sure to request your sign to show where you stand!
+We also have yard signs available while supplies last.

 Feel free to visit cbpark.com to learn about the project from the developer — just don’t forget they’re trying to sell you on it.